About

 Keynote and Concert

 Each year we have a keynote address from prominent thinkers, poets, activists, and scholars.
 In the past, the Conference has hosted Drs.
 Michael Eric Dyson, Angela Davis, Nikki Giovanni, and Cornel West as keynote speakers.
-At the most recent conference in February 2023, we hosted activists Tamika Mallory and Chelsea Miller.
+At the most recent conference in January 2024, we hosted civil rights icon and former member of the Little Rock Nine, Minnijean Brown-Trickey.
 We also hold a concert to kick off the conference weekend.
 We've hosted Grammy award-winning artists such as J. Cole, Big Sean, Vic Mensa, and Phony Ppl as concert performers in past years.

-This year, we are honored to be welcoming Minnijean Brown-Trickey, a civil rights icon and former member of the Little Rock Nine who was one of the first African-Americans to integrate schools in the United States, as our keynote speaker on Saturday, January 27th.
+This year, we are honored to be welcoming Kevin Richardson, a member of the Exonerated Five and an advocate for civil justice reform, as our keynote speaker on Saturday, February 1st.
 Additionally, we will be having Grammy nominated rap artist Kaliii, best known for her song “Area Codes”, headline our concert on Thursday, the 25th.

 Panels